 Europe in Autumn: Where to Go in September, October, and November

-For travelers averse to Europe’s summer crowds and summer prices, autumn is an ideal season to visit many parts of the continent.
+[Last updated July 31, 2023] For travelers averse to Europe’s summer crowds, heat, and prices, autumn is an ideal season to visit many parts of the continent.
 What’s more, Europe puts on a good show this time of year—from displays of fall colors in storied forests to festivals celebrating harvests, holidays, the arts, and beer.
 All that and sweater weather, too?
 This is no shoulder season to shrug off.
 Here are our favorite places in Europe for a vacation in September, October, and November.

 Pictured: the Belvedere Palace in Vienna